DeFiCh/defichain.com/content/white-paper.en.md

 ### Community Development Fund

-The DeFi Foundation will create a community development fund with up to 10% of the block rewards under management.
+The DeFiChain Foundation will create a community development fund with up to 10% of the block rewards under management.
 This percentage can be updated by submitting a DAO proposal that will be voted on by all masternodes.
 Community development funds were popularized by DASH[^10] and are used in some selective DAOs today.
 The community will determine the use of these funds for development, marketing, or research that forwards the DeFi community.
 DFI masternodes vote for projects they like and the highest voted proposals every month will be funded.

 It costs 500 DFI to submit a budget proposal and a proposal can be submitted by anyone.
 This fee is burned and non-refundable regardless of whether the budget is approved.
 Budgets are proposals which receive a net total of yes votes equal to or greater than 10% of the total possible votes (for example over 448 out of 4480).
 Budgets can be nullified at any time if vote totals (cast or re-cast) fall below the approval threshold.
 Budgets are processed (paid) in order of yes minus no votes.
 More popular budgets get payment priority.
 Voting happens on a monthly basis but can be changed by a masternode vote.